embark-framework/embark-site/source/docs/contracts_configuration.md

 ### Static Addresses

-Contracts addresses can be defined, If an address is defined the contract wouldn't be deployed but its defined address will be used instead.
+Contracts' addresses can be defined.
+If an address is defined the contract wouldn't be deployed but its defined address will be used instead.

 <pre><code class="javascript">// config/contracts.js
 module.exports = {